Kate Upton Stuns Fans With Fresh-Faced, Makeup-Free Snap

-Kate Upton stunned her fans Friday by posting a photo to Instagram in which she wore no makeup looking absolutely breathtaking.
+Kate Upton stunned her fans Friday by posting a photo to Instagram in which she wore no makeup, looking absolutely breathtaking.

 In the snap, Upton wore a baseball cap and a T-shirt.
 Looking refreshing and naturally beautiful, Upton said the photo was unfiltered.